 How many babies do leopard geckos have?

 Female leopard geckos will lay their eggs 16 to 22 days after mating with the male and will produce 1 or 2 eggs each time.
 Over the course of the leopard gecko breeding season, your females might have up to 16 babies!
-Female leopard geckos are able to have over 100 babies in their lifetime.
+In a leopard geckos lifetime , females are able to have over 100 babies.

 What will I need to breed my leopard geckos?